Southeast Alaska Birding Trail Ketchikan

 Ketchikan Creek

 Ketchikan Creek flows from Ketchikan Lake through downtown Ketchikan.
 The creek is an important fishery for chinook (king) and coho (silver) salmon and a good spot for both salmon fishing and viewing.
-The creek follows Creek Street through town, a historic district with wooden plank boardwalk between the creek and adjacent stores.
-Two short trails are also nearby: Married Man’s Trail and Schoenbar Trail.
-Further up the creek there is a fish ladder which is a good spot for salmon viewing.
+The creek follows Creek Street through town, a historic district with a wooden plank boardwalk between the creek and adjacent storefronts and eateries.
+Two short trails are also nearby—Married Man’s Trail and Schoenbar Trail.
+Further up the creek, there is a fish ladder which is a good spot for salmon viewing.
 The Deer Mountain Tribal Fish Hatchery is located nearby on Salmon Street.
-The rich waters of Ketchikan Creek and surrounding temperate rainforest makes this a good spot for birdwatching.
-Approximately 100 species have been observed on Ketchikan Creek including waterfowl, waterbirds, a variety of gulls (especially when the salmon are in the creek) and a wide variety of passerines including swifts, flycatchers, woodpeckers, thrushes, warblers and sparrows.

 Directions:

-Ketchikan creek can be accessed from several locations in Ketchikan, just head to Creek Street to start exploring the area.
+Ketchikan Creek can be accessed from several locations in Ketchikan.
+Just head to Creek Street to start exploring the area.

 Savannah Sparrow.